codegrue/card_settings/README.md

 You may with to have multiple fields on the same row when in landscape orientation.
 This required nested wrapper widgets to provide the proper dimensions.
 This library provides a few shortcut wrappers to produce cleaner code:

 - `CardFieldLayout_EqualSpaced` - Multiple fields in a row equally spaced
+- `CardFieldLayout_FractionallySpaced` - Multiple fields in a row with controlled spacing

 Usage looks like this: